Super Smash Bros. Brawl: Adventure Mode: The Subspace Emissary

 Super Smash Bros.
 Brawl features a new Adventure mode titled "The Subspace Emissary", abbreviated to "SSE".
 This mode features a unique storyline and numerous side-scrolling levels and bosses, as well as cutscenes explaining the plot.
 The mode introduces a group of antagonists called the Subspace Army, led by the Ancient Minister.
-Some of these enemies appeared in previous Nintendo video games, such as Petey Piranha from the Mario series and a squadron of R.O.B.s based on classic Nintendo hardware.
+Some of these enemies appeared in previous Nintendo video games, such as Petey Piranha from the Mario franchise and a squadron of R.O.B.s based on classic Nintendo hardware.
 The Subspace Army boasts a number of original enemies, such as the Roader, a robotic unicycle; the Bytan, a one-eyed spherical creature which can replicate itself if left alone; and the Primid, enemies that fight with a variety of weapons.
 Though the game is primarily played as a single-player mode, cooperative multiplayer is available.
 The SSE features a mechanism which strengthens a character's abilities in the form of collectible stickers which can be applied to the player's Trophies.

 Unlike other game modes, the SSE has a team system for the characters, with a limited choice of characters at the beginning of the mode.
 Others join the team as the game progresses, while some characters may leave the team temporarily.
 Most characters start off with their own teams, but the teams merge occasionally until they become a unified team by the end of the game.
 In cooperative multiplayer, once one player loses a life, an ally can take his or her place until the number of lives run out.
 If there are no lives left and player one is defeated, the game is interrupted, with the choice of quitting or starting again from the previous "door" the player passed through.

 During the development of Super Smash Bros.
 Brawl, Sakurai said that this mode would be more "fleshed out" than the single-player modes in previous Smash Bros. titles.
 Shigeru Miyamoto has explained that Sakurai always wanted to have a deep single-player game, but he wanted Sakurai to focus more on the multiplayer aspects in the previous titles since there were already many single-player games of this kind.
 Both were possible with the development time allotted for Brawl.
 Sakurai selected Kazushige Nojima, a scenario writer known for his work on the Final Fantasy series, to construct a plotline for the mode in cooperation with him.